 We start by analysing possible dynamics of the crisis bargaining model, under the assumption that each player has complete information about the payoffs (i.e. all payoffs are known) of both oneself and the opponent.

-Knowing that all parties are badly affected by engaging in coercion (i.e., economic costs $c_S, c_T \gg 1$ ), we conclude that threats will only be issued if the sender knows that the target concedes in $t_2$ .
-The reasoning is as follows, starting from the final stage $t_4$ and working backwards.
+Knowing that all parties are badly affected by engaging in coercion (i.e., economic costs c_S , $c_T \gg 1$), we conclude that threats will only be issued if the sender knows that the target concedes in t_2 .
+The reasoning is as follows, starting from the final stage t_4 and working backwards.
 If the game ends up in this phase, a sequence of decisions (after the initiation of the game via a threat) must have occurred: a threat was issued, the target did not concede to the threat, and the sender followed up on the threat, engaging the coercion.
-In such a case, as all payoffs are known, the target must have known in $t_2$ that the sender would not back down in $t_3$ .
-Because the target is better off conceding in $t_2$ (as $-a_T \gg -c_T$ ), the target would never let the game progress to $t_3$ (and $t_4$ ), so she will always concede in $t_2$ .
-Analogously, the sender is better off with the status quo than either the outcomes of backing down ( $t_3$ ) (as $-1 > -1 - b_S$ ) or engaging in coercion ( $t_4$ ) as (as $-1 \gg -c_T$ ), so she will only issue a threat in $t_1$ if she is sure that the target will concede in $t_2$ .
+In such a case, as all payoffs are known, the target must have known in t_2 that the sender would not back down in t_3 .
+Because the target is better off conceding in t_2 (as $-a_T \gg -c_T$), the target would never let the game progress to t_3 (and t_4), so she will always concede in t_2 .
+Analogously, the sender is better off with the status quo than either the outcomes of backing down (t_3) (as $-1 > -1 - b_S$) or engaging in coercion (t_4) as (as $-1 \gg -c_T$), so she will only issue a threat in t_1 if she is sure that the target will concede in t_2 .

-Hence, the complete information game never reaches $t_3$ or $t_4$ and either ends with the status quo, or a successful threat (i.e., target concedes to threat).
+Hence, the complete information game never reaches t_3 or t_4 and either ends with the status quo, or a successful threat (i.e., target concedes to threat).
 That is, states never engage in coercion and targets never resists a threat of coercion.
-Of course, this is not what is observed in reality - states do go to war or impose economic sanctions and threats of coercion are resisted.
+Of course, this is not what is observed in reality - states do go to war or impose economic sanctions and threats of coercion are resisted3.
 Still, the complete information game offers us a reference point "as with all comparative-static exercises, though, the important results deal with the relative probabilities of an outcome across two games, not the absolute probability in either game" (Schultz, 1999).
 Next, we further expand our theoretical framework and in the following section we relax the assumption of complete information.

-3.3 Uncertainty and signalling
+3.3 Uncertainty and beliefs-updating

 In contrast to the previous section, now we study the crisis bargaining model without the assumption that both parties know all the payoffs.
-Uncertainty and beliefs different from the actual payoffs can take various forms and are related to the concept of signalling.
 We start with the earlier used example of the two states A and B, where state B starts its uranium enrichment programme.
 State A has to decide whether or not to issue a threat and bases this decision on what she estimates to be all the payoffs: if she thinks that state B will probably concede to the threat, such a threat might be very successful.
 In reality, however, state A does not posses all the information and considerations of state B, so she will not have a fully accurate estimate of state B's payoffs.
 This is what we refer to as uncertainty of a payoff - the size of a certain non-zero confidence interval around the true value of the payoff, from which state A draws her guess.